Kruhlmann/bobby-b/README.md

 ## Building locally

-Only confirmed to run with ruby version 2.6 or later.
+Only confirmed to run with ruby version 2.7